 See the night sky in an entirely new way.

 Our famous James S. McDonnell Planetarium is your gateway to the stars.
-Marvel as the world’s best opto-mechanical star projector, the ZEISS UNIVERSARIUM Model IX, simulates the most realistic night sky on our 24-meter dome.
-Relax, discover and explore with one of our Planetarium Educators during one of our interactive shows.
+Marvel as the world’s most realistic star projector, the ZEISS UNIVERSARIUM Mark IX, creates the largest artificial sky in the Western Hemisphere under our 80-foot dome.
+Relax, discover and explore with one of our Planetarium Educators during our interactive star shows.
 It’s a stellar experience you won’t soon forget.

 Boeing Space Station and Orthwein Starbay

 The Boeing Space Station features two levels of exhibits that illustrate the future of space travel, and the Orthwein StarBay’s SBC Learning Center gives you a glimpse of what it’s like to live and work on the International Space Station.
 In the Crew Quarters, you’ll see how dwellers eat, exercise, sleep and dress in space, as well as how the crew meets medical needs and maintains the station’s internal and external environments.